MiaTee/TriviaGame/README.md

 TriviaGame is a simple trivia game consists of 5 questions.
-Users are allowed to only pick one answer per question Each round is timed; duration is of round is 20 seconds Once 20 seconds are up, game status including correct answers, uncorrect answers, unanswered questions, will be displayed in a new window.
+Users are allowed to only pick one answer per question Each round is timed; duration is of round is 10 seconds Users can end the game by pressing Done button
-Users will refresh the page to start a new session
+Users can start a new game by pressing play again button

-# Things to add in the future:

-1- Adding reset button
-2- Start button
-3- User account profile
-4- API for trivia to pull random questions everytime users start a new session